 Recent News

-Learn about the 19th century residents of the heritage-listed Lydham Hall and how they kept warm during winter without electricity and air conditioning.
+In the house, meet our volunteer guides and learn how the 19th century residents of Lydham Hall kept warm during winter without electricity and air conditioning.

 Latest Blog Posts